pktmasseta/pktmasseta.github.io/_house/second.md

 ###### Ballroom Dances

-Before we bought the house from its original owner, a rich doctor, this entire second floor used to be one entire floor where ballroom parties would be held.
-Ergo, we choose the name Ballroom.
+Before we bought the house from its original owner, a rich doctor, this entire second floor used to be one large floor where ballroom parties would be held.
+Ergo, we choose the name Ballroom for the lone brother bedroom on this floor.

 ###### Original Ceiling

 Originally, the entire 2nd floor was connected as one large "Ballroom" with extravagant furnshings and fixtures.
 Even the ceiling in this room used to be as exquisite as that of the Chapter Room.
-However, a few years ago, some brothers decided to remove some of the molding.
-Yeah, we don't know what they were thinking either.
-Now, we are slowly restoring this ceiling and return the room to the glory of its past.
+This floor really shows the history of our house!

 ###### Lofted Beds